HPCMonitoring/.github/profile/README.md

 ### 👋 Introduction

 We are a group of students from [HCMUT](https://hcmut.edu.vn).
-This orgarnization was established due to contains results of our thesis in 2023.
+This orgarnization was established due to contain results of our thesis in 2023.

 <!-- Contribution guidelines - how can the community get involved? -->